Sunday, March 9, 2025

 By acknowledging the harm caused by toxic patriarchy and taking steps to dismantle it, we can raise a generation of emotionally intelligent, confident, and compassionate individuals.
 This deliberate change fosters a healthier society where children can grow into well-rounded adults, unshackled by the constraints of outdated gender norms and create more just and equitable society for all.

-The write is a child psychologist & a parenting expert, writer, yoga teacher. @Mindful.Me by ghania
+a parenting expert, writer, yoga teacher. @Mindful.Me by ghania

 ×